Chirayu9072/ML_assign_2/README.md

 | XGBoost             | 0.8719   | 0.9270  | 0.7661    | 0.6754  | 0.7179  | 0.6376  |

 ---
+##  Observations on the performance of each model on the dataset.

 | ML Model Name       | Observation about model performance |
 |---------------------|--------------------------------------|